Hi! I’m Meeshka

 All smiles while hiking Lake 22 in the North Cascades

-If you’re looking for a guide with insider knowledge about the places you want to visit, you’re in the right place.
+If you’re looking for a local guide with insider knowledge about the places you want to visit, you’re in the right place.

 It’s my absolute pleasure to be that planner friend you didn’t even know you needed, helping you discover the magic of the Pacific Northwest.